misztak/FruStration/README.md

 The emulator will save the BIOS file location and other settings in a config file called `frustration.ini`.

-Game ISOs and PS-EXE files can be launched by dragging them into the emulator window or through command line arguments.
+Game ISOs and PS-EXE files can be launched by **dragging them into the emulator window** or by using the corresponding command line arguments.
 Use `--help` to see all available options.

 If no executable files are provided the emulator will launch the PS1 main menu.